toricodesthings/Discord-Statistify/README.md

 + Custom API Wrapper to Fetch Data from Spotify's Public API
 + Ability to Save each Data on a per user basis
 + Ability to Search for specific Data within Discord
-+ Display Metrics not available on Spotify Player like Audio Features
++ Display some Metrics that are not available inn Spotify Player like Audio Features
-+ More to come...
++ Web Scraper to request Monthly Listener and Playcount using a headless browser

 ## Preparation
 Setting up the bot requires two keys, one from Discord Developer Portal, and one from Spotify Web API.
 Before that, clone this repo.